 Best Mattress For Shoulder Pain: Reviews and Buyer’s Guide

 The shoulder joint has the largest range of motion in the human body, making it highly susceptible to damage.
 Struggling with chronic shoulder pain can affect many aspects of your life, including your comfort at night.

 Many of us underestimate the importance of a supportive and comfortable mattress—a new mattress can feel like an expensive and unnecessary purchase—but your sleep surface can make the difference between being in pain all night and deep, quality sleep.

-When it comes to shoulder pain relief, some of the best options are foam and hybrid beds.
+When it comes to shoulder pain relief, some of the most comfortable mattresses are foam and hybrid beds.
 We’ve made a full list of the best mattresses for shoulder pain to help you get a good night’s sleep.

 Best Mattresses for Shoulder Pain: 30 Second Summary

-- Amerisleep AS4 – The AS4 is our recommended mattress for shoulder pain because the zoned support technology promotes proper posture and alleviates pressure points.
+- Amerisleep AS3 – The AS3 is our recommended mattress for shoulder pain because the zoned support technology promotes proper posture and alleviates pressure points.